-Chris is the firm’s practice leader of PRC related cases under Hong Kong law.
+Chris is the firm’s practice leader of China related disputes under Hong Kong law.

 Chris specialises in a broad range of corporate and commercial dispute work, with particular emphasis on complex multi-jurisdictional disputes, fraud and asset recovery, contentious insolvency and bankruptcy, receiverships, shareholders and joint venture disputes, gaming disputes, mis-selling of financial products, cybercrime, audit negligence claims, SFC and ICAC investigations, employment disputes, and judicial review.
 He has substantial experience in injunction applications, and discovery (including Norwich Pharmacal) applications, in aid of domestic/foreign arbitrations and Court proceedings.
 He acts for and against numerous mainland Chinese and foreign companies/individuals in their disputes.

 Chris obtained his LLB at Kings College London.
 He is admitted as a solicitor in Hong Kong and England and Wales.
 Chris is fluent in English, Cantonese and Mandarin.

 - representing an oil and gas PRC enterprise in a cross-border dispute valued in excess of USD350 million involving 7 sets of arbitration/Court proceedings in Hong Kong, the PRC, BVI and the Cayman Islands;

 - representing the Chairman of a solar company listed on the New York Stock Exchange in Court proceedings in relation to his/company’s debt obligations exceeding USD2 billion;

 - representing one of the most prominent businesswomen in the PRC in a USD280 million dispute with one of the largest private equity firms in the world.
 The matter relates to claims for fraudulent misrepresentation, and involves arbitrations, injunction proceedings (HCMP 473-474/2015), contempt proceedings (HCMP 585-586/2017), and proceedings in other jurisdictions;